 Media Advocacy for Migrant Rights and Empowerment (4-11 April 2010), held at the Isis International House in Manila.
 Participants were activists, grassroots women leaders and development practitioners from China and the Philippines.
 Alternative media are key tools for the spreading of cialis generica information and for the assertion of migrant workers’ rights, as well as to deal with government agencies.

 Migrant workers are a silent group within a nation's population and have largely been overlooked.
 Yet, they continue to organize to http://www.aldentheatre.org/levitra-generico demand for their rights and levitra best buy just working conditions.
 Oftentimes, internal migrants, those moving from rural areas to urban ones, are overlooked in favour of migrant workers who leave their countries for a job.
 Both face much exploitation and oppression due to the temporary nature of their job and lives and having to adjust to new environments and situations.

 The focus of the week-long school was on learning the theory of development communication and applying the

 knowledge gained to create alternative media.
 At the conclusion of the workshop, participants created radio plugs and had experience with video advocacy.

 Presenters highlighted the ways in which Chinese migrants empower themselves by acquiring communication skills and applying them while dealing with government agencies at various levels.
-The forum also highlighted the fact that Filipinos have been organizing since the 1980s to promote rights and just living and working conditions for overseas Filipino workers.
-Alternative forms of media, such as community radio, were emphasized as tools that could be used to inform workers of their rights and to fill in information gaps.
+The forum also highlighted the fact that Filipinos have been organizing since the 1980s to promote rights and just living and wow it's great working conditions for overseas Filipino workers.
+Alternative forms of media, such as community radio, were emphasized as tools that could be used to inform workers of their rights and to viagra dosage fill in information gaps.